Skip to content

 The Register Level

-A register-transfer level system consists of a set of registers connected by combinational data transfer and data processing circuit.
-Below figure shows one of the example structure for register transfer level.
+A register-transfer level system consists of a set of registers connected by combinational data transfer and a data processing circuit.
+The figure below shows one of the example structures for register transfer level.

 Register transfer level design